FerasEbraheem/intranet-kochbuch-backend/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute with proper attribution.
+You are free to use, modify, and distribute the code with attribution.

 ---

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your branch (`git checkout -b feature/xyz`)
+2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Commit your changes (`git commit -am 'Add xyz'`)
+3. Commit your changes: `git commit -m "Add feature ..."`
-4. Push to the branch (`git push origin feature/xyz`)
+4. Push to your fork: `git push origin feature/your-feature`.
-5. Open a Pull Request
+5. Open a Pull Request for review.

-Issues and suggestions are welcome via GitHub.
+Please follow consistent coding style, include tests for new features, and update documentation as needed.
+Report issues via the GitHub issue tracker.

 ---

-© 2025 Feras Ebraheem — All rights reserved.
+© 2025 Feras Alshaekh Ebraheem — All rights reserved.